Emiliano Alfaro

-Emiliano Alfaro Toscano (born 28 April 1988) is a Uruguayan retired professional footballer who played as a striker.
-Apart from his native country, he has also played club football in India, UAE, Argentina, Italy and Thailand.
-He is nicknamed El Picaro, meaning The Thief in Spanish language.
+Emiliano Alfaro Toscano (born 28 April 1988) is a Uruguayan football manager and former player who played as a striker.

+Apart from his native country, Alfaro also played club football in India, UAE, Argentina, Italy, and Thailand.
+He is nicknamed as El Picaro, meaning The Thief in Spanish language.

 Club career

 Liverpool Montevideo and loan to San Lorenzo

 Alfaro started his professional career with Montevideo club Liverpool at the age of 18, becoming a first-team regular at a young age.
 After slowly developing as a footballer, Alfaro became a regular scorer for Liverpool.
 His best period at the club was the 2009–10 Apertura tournament, when he scored 13 times in 15 league matches.

-His excellent performances led him to be transferred on loan to the well known Argentine club San Lorenzo de Almagro.
+His excellent performances led him to be transferred on loan to the well-known Argentine club San Lorenzo de Almagro.
 His time in Argentina was not particularly successful, as he only managed to score twice for San Lorenzo.

 Alfaro returned to Liverpool, where he again became a regular goalscorer.
 His performances were strong enough to draw the attention of Óscar Tabárez, coach of the Uruguay national team, for whom Alfaro made his debut.